Exoplanet Discovery Calculator

 Each of these fields will appear/disappear as they become relevant/irrelevant for each type of measurement, and the results will be presented below in written form with any accompanying graphics.
 To make things easier, we have included a star and an exoplanets list with some of our favorite exoplanets and their corresponding stars (look for matching names).
 Feel free to use those presets or mix them up or find your own values.

-Pro-tip: As good a resource as Wikipedia normally is, if you are looking for the parameters of stars and exoplanets, you're much better off searching for specialised online catalogs, where you can find literally every single parameter ever measured for each exoplanet and their corresponding stars.
+If you are looking for the parameters of stars and exoplanets, go for specialised online planet/star catalogs.
+You can find literally every single parameter ever measured for each exoplanet and their corresponding stars.

 There is also an advanced mode that allows you to change and see some additional parameters of the star-planet system.
 Most importantly, you will find the option to be presented with the real data or with data modified to help you visualise the physical effects that help detect these exoplanets.
-This option has been included because the effects measured by researchers looking for exoplanets are so small that they cannot be seen without high precision equipment under laboratory conditions.
+Just remember if you're gonna run out and buy a new telescope, make sure to get one similar to this:

 A (necessary) comment on the results